 Additionally, you may use this as a detailed comparison of Constant Contact vs Mailchimp and any Mailchimp alternative or Constant Contact alternative that you might be considering.

 Nonprofits depend on email quite a lot.
-One benchmark report of more than a thousand nonprofits revealed that email is the main source of fundraising, still generating on average $58 per 1,000 fundraising messages.
+A benchmark report on more than 1,000 nonprofits revealed that email is the primary source of fundraising, still generating an average of $58 per 1,000 fundraising messages.
 It is therefore the central tool in digital fundraising plans.

 In this situation:

 Eventually, some organizations question whether a more advanced Mailchimp alternative could outperform both.
-However, for the majority of smaller nonprofits, Constant Contact vs Mailchimp is still their first big decision.
+However, for most smaller nonprofits, the choice between Constant Contact and Mailchimp is still their first big decision.

 In industries with strict regulations, the factor that often determines the choice is not the design but the compliance:

 That is the reason why some broker-dealers authorize Constant Contact but not Mailchimp.
-Advisors, therefore, give up on a few more advanced automation options to take a lower compliance risk.
+Advisors, therefore, forgo a few more advanced automation options to reduce compliance risk.
 A typical Constant Contact review from this segment refers to:

-Mailchimp may still be an option in a few companies, but the compliance department, rather than marketing, will usually be the one to decide on the Constant Contact vs Mailchimp matter.
+Mailchimp may still be an option for a few companies, but the compliance department, rather than marketing, will usually be the one to decide between Constant Contact and Mailchimp.

 Local governments and public agencies usually need: